 Back Sleeping Position

 Too much elevation, like for side sleepers, may strain the neck and cause stiffness in the morning.
-So, back sleepers need a pillow that doesn’t push their head too forward; hence a 4 inch to 5 inc pillow is ideal for adults.
+So, back sleepers need a pillow that doesn’t push their head too much forward; hence a 4 inch to 5 inch pillow is ideal for adults.

 Sleep experts typically recommend sleeping on your back as it encourages better sleeping posture where the neck, back, and head are kept at a comfortable, neutral position.

 When sleeping on your back, the spine curve looks like an “S,” which is not a healthy position.
 As a result, proper support is needed to avoid spine injury.

 If you don’t have appropriate pillow support, the spine may undergo severe stretching, causing permanent damage, which you can easily solve with a soft, firm pillow.
 This provides support for your head without endangering your spine.

 Back sleepers who love the luxury of many bed pillows should have one under their knees to relieve any back strains.

 Ever wondered if sleeping on your belly is harmful to your health?
 In truth, it is, but many people still do it.
 Even though it can prevent sleep apnea and minimize snoring, this position may be why you are having uncomfortable nights and back or neck pains.

 Your weight is in the middle of your body, putting a strain on your spine and making it hard to maintain the natural spine position.
 This automatically strains your back and neck.